-People come from neighboring Bristol to visit the physical shop, and tourists defy laws of baggage allowance to fit in magazines
+People come from neighboring Bristol to visit the physical shop and tourists defy laws of baggage allowance to fit magazines

-The city also has two universities, Bath Spa University and the University of Bath.
-The Sunday Times named the latter University of the Year in 2011.
-Magalleria is a store specializing in magazines, artist’s books and zines.
-It is both an online and a physical store, stocking an international selection of what is already the best and what should be considered the best.
+Bath has two universities, Bath Spa University and the University of Bath.
+The latter was named University of the Year by The Sunday Times in 2011.
+Magalleria is a store specializing in magazines, artist’s books and zines — it is both an online and a physical store, stocking an international selection of what is already the best and what should be considered the best.

 Independent publications at Magalleria

-Magazines are Magalleria’s focus.
-The store strives to scout and deliver a large number of independent and niche publications together with the mainstream.
+Magazines are Magalleria’s focus, and the store strives to scout and deliver a large number of independent and niche publications together with the mainstream.
 The students of the two universities provide a solid customer base, although, as Daniel McCabe states «We don’t have a typical customer type.
-We sell to people of all ages, who are possibly united by common interests, such as sport, music, fashion.
-We also have a dog who sleeps under our shop counter and I think many people come to see him».
+We sell to people of all ages, who are possibly united by common interests – sport, music, fashion.
+We also have a dog who sleeps under our shop counter, and I think many people come to see him».

 Future developments at Magalleria